 Great news.
-You've done your research and decided that a 529 plan is the right choice for your education savings needs.
+You've done your research and decided that a 529 plan is the right choice for your college savings needs.
 So now what?

 With so many 529 plans to choose from, we know that getting started can be a little overwhelming, but it doesn't have to be.
 Here's how to find the best 529 plan in four easy steps.